czerewacz/moviees/README.md

 be able to compile for demo purposes.
 This file should be uploaded to a CI/CD as you usually do with local.properties.

+## Pagination 3
+Implemented Android Paging Library 3 to improve pagination reducing network usage and system resources.

 #TODO´S

-## Pagination
-I would like to implement as update, AndroidX Pagination 3 to have a cleanear and more controlled pagination and also integrate the loader and the retry in the recyclerview

 ## Similar TV Shows
 Improve network search based on multiples genre Id´s